hasura/learn-graphql/tutorials/mobile/flutter-graphql/tutorial-site/content/introduction.md

 So, we put together a powerful and concise course that will introduce you to GraphQL and integrating GraphQL into your frontend stack, in the shortest amount of time possible.

 We will explore the fundamentals of GraphQL and the things that make GraphQL especially suitable for modern applications, like its realtime capabilities!
-The course is light on opinions so that once you grok the fundamentals you can go on to choose your favorite libraries, tools and tailor your workflow.
+The course is light on opinions so that once you know the fundamentals you can go on to choose your favorite libraries, tools and tailor your workflow.

 ## Key topics and takeways: